nais/doc/tenants/nav/explanation/migrating-to-gcp.md

 ### Security

 Our GCP clusters use a zero trust security model, implying that the application must specify both incoming and outgoing connections in order to receive or send traffic at all.
-This is expressed using the [access policy spec](../nais-application/access-policy.md).
+This is expressed using [access policies](../how-to-guides/access-policies.md).

 ### Privacy